 Hello!
 Thank you for taking the first step!
-My name is Makeda Bostwick, a Licensed Professional Counselor in Pennsylvania and Georgia.
-I bring over 10 years of clinical experience to the field of mental health.
+My name is Makeda Bostwick, a Licensed Professional Counselor in Pennsylvania, South Carolina, Florida, and Georgia.
+I bring over 11 years of clinical experience to the field of mental health.

-My clinical experience has allowed me to work with individuals, couples, groups, and the youth populations on improving their manageability with stress/anxiety, depression, self-confidence, adjusting to life’s challenges, trauma, and relationship satisfaction.
+My clinical experience has allowed me to work with individuals on improving their manageability with stress/anxiety, depression, self-confidence, boundaries, assertiveness, and relationship satisfaction.

-Each of us brings our own history, traumas, fears and points of view into our adult relationships.
+Each of us brings our own history, traumas, fears and points of view into our adult lives.
 Our past experiences continue to drive our view of self, others, and the world.
 We carry forward unhelpful ways of communicating, behaving, and relating to others.
-Often times, we are unaware of how we communicate our needs because sometimes, we aren't even aware of our needs resulting in self-sabotaging thoughts/behaviors and in turn, contributes to our relationship dissatisfaction.
+Often times, we are unaware that we do not communicate our needs in effective ways because sometimes, we aren't even aware of what our needs are.
+Sometimes, we are unaware of our childhood programming.

 My goal is to walk with you, not ahead of you on your journey to healing and self-discovery.